superinsight/superinsight-page-doc/docs/quickstart.md

 | 3             | 2           | This movie is awesome, it is probably the best movie of the year |

-## 4. Create a ML database in Superinisght
+## 4. Create a ML database in Superinsight

 Click on the `[Create Database]` button to create a new ML database and name it `my_mldb`.
 The biggest difference between a traditional database table and a Superinsight ML database table is that in ML tables are indexed in a way that allows you to make ML predictions using SQL query.